 Depending on the situation, it may be important to focus more on one step than on others.
 For instance, if an applicant’s conditions align with one of the SSA’s listed medical conditions, information related to this correlation should be highlighted.
 Likewise, if an applicant has work extensive experience in the one field and is unable to return to that field, then step four should be given substantial attention in the brief.

 Though less formal than a courtroom trial, a Social Security disability hearing is a legal proceeding with important consequences.
-It is advisable for anyone in Alpharetta who is preparing for a disability hearing to learn as much as possible about the process, the judge involved, and the procedures for presenting their case in a persuasive manner.
+It is advisable for anyone in Alpharetta who is preparing for an SSDI hearing to learn as much as possible about the process, the judge involved, and the procedures for presenting their case in a persuasive manner.

 Writing a prehearing brief for an Alpharetta Social Security disability hearing is a good idea, but it can be intimidating when undertaken for the first time.
 A knowledgeable attorney familiar with the SSA sequential evaluation steps could assist in preparation of a prehearing brief.
 For personalized assistance with your case, call our firm today to speak with our intake team.